Mike Vaughan

 Mike Vaughan (born October 2, 1954) is an American former football player who was an offensive lineman for the Oklahoma Sooners football team of the University of Oklahoma from 1973 to 1976.
 Vaughan was recognized as a consensus first-team All-American following his 1976 senior season.
-He was picked in the fourth round of the 1977 NFL draft by the New York Giants.
+He was picked 88th overall in the fourth round of the 1977 NFL draft by the New York Giants.